Bild

 About

-You will get insight into how specialized natural methods - such as ancient DNA and strontium isotope analysis - are changing our ability to interpret and understand the past.
-We look at societal changes in prehistoric Europe from the time around the introduction of agriculture to the end of the Bronze Age.
-The aspects that we place great emphasis on are social complexity, production methods, interaction and diffusion, consumption and distribution patterns, but also political economy and warfare.
+During the course, you will gain knowledge about how specialized scientific methods—such as ancient DNA analysis and strontium isotope analysis—are transforming our ability to interpret and understand the past.
+Using these methods, we will explore societal transformation processes in prehistoric Europe, from the introduction of agriculture to the end of the Bronze Age.
+The focus of the course will be on social complexity, modes of production, interaction and diffusion, consumption and distribution patterns, as well as political economy and warfare.

 Prerequisites and selection